 A course comprises 0-100 course points.
-Receiving a final passing grade requires $\geq$ 50 course points.
+Receiving a final passing grade requires at least 50 course points as well as at least 50% of all individual examination points.
 The scale for the final grade is tied to fixed score intervals: A: 90-100; B: 80-89; C: 70-79; D: 60-69; E: 50-59; F: 0-49.
 The grades correspond to the total score points a student obtains (over a total of 100) for all the weighted assessment tasks combined as part of the continuous assessment for the course.

 All assessment tasks are assessed on a 100-point scale.
 Each assessment task is awarded 0-100 points.
-The score for a single assessment task is the number of points multiplied by its percentage weight, and the combined total of score points for all weighted assessment tasks for the course are added up to a final score between 0 and 100 which then translates into a corresponding final course grade between A and F. The student is responsible for completing the course's assessment tasks: that a sufficient amount of course points is earned and a passing course grade is obtained.
+The score for a single assessment task is the number of points multiplied by its percentage weight, and the combined total of score points for all weighted assessment tasks for the course are added up to a final score between 0 and 100 which then translates into a corresponding final course grade between A and F.

+The student is responsible for completing the course's assessment tasks: that a sufficient amount of course points is earned and a passing course grade is obtained.
 The course's final assessment task can be taken twice: 1) during the course's first scheduled occasion; and, if a passing result was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
 All other assessment tasks are offered once during the course.

-A passing grade (A-E) in the course is obtained when a student has achieved at least 50 course points and at least 35 points on assessment 1.
+A passing grade (A-E) in the course is obtained when a student has achieved at least 50 course points and at least 50% of all individual examination points.

-A failing grade (F) in the course is obtained when a student has not achieved at least 50 course points or has not obtained 35 points on assessment 1.
+A failing grade (F) in the course is obtained when a student has not achieved at least 50 course points or at least 50% of all individual examination points.